 When you look in the dictionary for the definition of energy this is what you’ll see:

-In mainstream medicine there have been numerous studies done by establishments such as Harvard Medical, the American Heart Association and the British Journal of Surgery that showed not only the quality of outcome from major health crisis’s but also the amount of reoccurrences after the original health crisis depended on the emotional and mental state of the patients.
+In mainstream medicine, there have been numerous studies done by establishments such as Harvard Medical, the American Heart Association, and the British Journal of Surgery that showed not only the quality of outcomes from major health crisis’s but also the number of reoccurrences after the original health crisis depended on the emotional and mental state of the patients.
 They found there was a marked difference of success between those with a healthy state of mind and those suffering from depression, resentment, bitterness, loneliness, regret, grief, loss of joy, worry, anxiety, fear, guilt, loss of love, disconnected spiritually, betrayed, etc.

 So when we have an ache or pain or illness, instead of blowing it off to something “outside” of ourselves, outside of our “control”, bad luck, or bad genetics.
-Perhaps it is time to look deeply within ourselves and ask our self with an honest open heart, “what have I been thinking about, what have I been feeling, what am I not at peace with in my life?”
-Whether the answer lies in my past or in my present life, please trust me when I tell you, It Matters, It Matters greatly and your body’s ability to heal will depend on healing your mind, your body and your soul.
+Perhaps it is time to look deeply within ourselves and ask ourselves with an honest open heart, “what have I been thinking about, what have I been feeling, what am I not at peace within my life?”
+Whether the answer lies in my past or in the present life, please trust me when I tell you, it matters.
+It matters greatly and your body’s ability to heal will depend on healing your mind, your body, and your soul.